derriqo/Awardsdw/README.md

 ---

 **User Story**
-As a user i want to be able to posted photos and view other people's photos .
+As a user i want to be able to view people's projects without loging in and login in only when i want to rate other users projects .

 | Input | Output |
 | :---------------- | :---------------: |